jethrolai/aws-es-apigateway-lambda-cloudformation/README.md

     6. the facade implementation exposes an api that's decoupled from data schema and take arbitrary query with exposing any other elasticsearch api.
   * One requirement is to use Java as lambda runtime and we need the artifact in a S3 bucket before we create the lambda function. java8 runtime is not supported by CloudFormation with "ZipFile" property, so this is the reason there are two stacks instead of one.
 I believe there is a more graceful way to use cloud formation.
 I just need a bit more time to learn how it works.
 This can be easily achieved by aws cli or terraform.
   * Another original requirement is to support 3 fields on the type in an index.
 I thought it'd be even more useful to create a generic search facade api but decouple the persistence level schema with frontend API spec and it will support all arbitrary search terms and fields.
   * The response can be further parsed and re-structured.
 The response format should rely on the actually product requirements.
   * Pretty domain name setup in Route53 is not captured in this template
   * Authorization and security related resources are not set up entirely in this template.
   * There are many many other options for managing different stages or environments.
 It's not limited to the way this demo does it.
 It depends on actual requirements.
   * I experimented a few different ways of ingesting data into elasticsearch but didn't really spend a lot of time on it.
 Either elastic search's bulk api or index api approaches are slow in this demo.
 There is room for optimization.
-  * Unit test suites should be implemented and triggered after every commit.
+  * Unit tests triggered during every build and after every commit.
 Integration test suite should be automatically run after any merge of branch.
 Regression and any other type of post-production testing should be executed after promotion step.
 I didn't have time to implement the integration, regression or unit test part of this demo.
 I will come back and add it.
   * I don't know how to use stage variable as function binding in cloud formation's api gateway method set up.
 I will have to come back to this.
   * There are probably hundreds more places I can improve.
 Please just treat the initial version as a proof of concept
   * Here is a hidden gem for you for reading this till the end.
 I set up this demo on [https://api.jethrolai.com/es].
 Please go and check it out.
 This live demo might be terminated shortly after the release of the initial version.